tauraloke/comfyui-daam-mask/README.md

 This extension enables visualization of cross-attention heatmaps within Stable Diffusion models, showing exactly which parts of the image correspond to specific words in the prompt.

+Tested with SDXL and SD 1.5 models.

+Example workflows are available in [workflows](https://github.com/nisaruj/comfyui-daam/tree/main/workflows).

+![Sample Workflow](https://github.com/nisaruj/comfyui-daam/blob/main/img/workflow.png)

 This project was adapted from the [SD Web UI implementation](https://github.com/kousw/stable-diffusion-webui-daam).
 Special thanks to [@kousw](https://github.com/kousw) for the original work!

-**Supported Models**
-- SDXL
-- SD 1.5

-![Sample Workflow](https://github.com/nisaruj/comfyui-daam/blob/main/img/workflow.png)

 ## Installation